fdietze/website/improving-the-hacker-news-ranking-algorithm.md

 - The age penalty should behave the same way as it was designed
 - Bonus: Make it more difficult to game the system

-The core idea of our approach is to break the positive feedback loop, such that instead of the rich get richer and rise to the top, the highest quality rises to the top instead.
+The core idea of our approach is to break the positive feedback loop, such that instead of the rich get richer and rise to the top, the highest quality rises to the top.

 The feedback loop of every submission has three stocks:
 `Higher Rank` -> `More Views` -> `More Votes`.